kazk/docs.codewars.com/docs/_recipes/README.md

 ---
 title:     Recipe Title
 chapter:   Chapter/Category
 number:    A number used to help sorting.
+Temporary hack :(
 languages: A list of supported languages to be used to generate links from the language page.
 ---
 ```